aolney/ct-modular-book/docs/11-com-mod-generators.md

 The effect of modulating by an equal musical interval goes beyond pitch shift.
 As the EFM modulation index increases and the sidebands grow, they become increasingly asymmetric, which breaks the normal FM harmonic ratios [@Hutchins1975].
 Recall that normal FM harmonic ratios are heavily dependent on the property of reflecting off zero.
-In EFM, partials rarely reflect off zero because the output frequency can never reach zero^[If we keep halving modulator and carrier frequencies, they will get small but not reach zero.] and the overall pitch shift pulls the lower sideband away from zero.
+In EFM, partials rarely reflect off zero because the change in frequency can never reach zero^[Exponential functions don't cross zero.] and the overall pitch shift pulls the lower sideband away from zero.
 Thus the partials mostly don't reflect off zero, and the normal harmonic ratios are no longer valid.
 In practice this means that it is difficult to get a stable output that is strongly harmonic as the modulation index increases, in addition to the pitch shift problem.